securitybulletin/securitybulletin.github.io/_drafts/2017-09-08-weekly-brief-september-8-2017.md

 ## Middle East

 **Israeli** rockets [struck a military facility in **Syria**](https://www.washingtonpost.com/world/israeli-airstrikes-target-syrian-research-center-linked-to-chemical-weapons/2017/09/07/2230abda-93a5-11e7-b9bc-b2f7903bab0d_story.html) that had been linked to the production of chemical weapons on Thursday.
 A day earlier, U.N. human rights investigators had concluded that the [Syrian government was responsible](http://www.bbc.com/news/world-middle-east-41173133) for a chemical weapons attack against a city held by rebels in April.

+## Cyber
+Cybersecurity company Symantec reported Thursday that a group of cyber attackers known as "Dragonfly" is [targeting the European and North American energy sectors](https://www.symantec.com/connect/blogs/dragonfly-western-energy-sector-targeted-sophisticated-attack-group), specifically in the **United States**, **Switzerland**, and **Turkey**.
+Symantec calls Dragonfly an "accomplished attack group" and cannot state definitively where the group is located or who is behind it.